 By building that relationship and trust with their mothers, children begin to realize that she will always be there when needed.

 On the other hand, children who have independence forced upon them may be wary and untrusting, due to the fact that they don’t know who they can rely on.

-But when he turned three he just seemed to lose interest in feeding any other time than at night.
+However, after his third year, he just seemed to lose interest in feeding at any other time than at night.

-Due to my limited size of our living space, we were co-sleeping for a long time – another aspect of parenting that is stigmatized and people love to voice an opinion on – so he would latch on and as he fell asleep.
+Due to the limited size of our living space, we were co-sleeping for a long time – another aspect of parenting that is stigmatized and people love to voice an opinion on – so he would latch on and off as he fell asleep.